Teenage Mutant Ninja Turtles (IDW Publishing)

 Teenage Mutant Ninja Turtles is an ongoing American comic book series published by IDW Publishing.
-Debuting in August 2011, it was the first new comic version of the Turtles to debut after the sale of the media franchise to Nickelodeon in October 2009.
-The initial creative team consisted of Turtles co-creator Kevin Eastman (who collaborated on the plot and the page layouts), Tom Waltz (who scripted the series) and artist Dan Duncan.
+Debuting in August 2011, it was the first new comic incarnation of the Turtles to debut after the franchise's sale to Nickelodeon in October 2009.
+It is the fifth comic book series in the franchise's publication history and serves as a reboot of the franchise's story and characters.

+The IDW Turtles series reimagines the franchise's titular characters—brothers Leonardo, Donatello, Raphael, and Michelangelo—as sons of Hamato Yoshi, a member of the Foot Clan led by Oroku Saki in feudal Japan.
+When Yoshi leaves the Clan, Saki (who will later be known as Shredder) murders Yoshi and his four sons.
+In modern times, the spirits of Yoshi and his sons are reincarnated as a rat and four turtles, respectively, in a research laboratory owned by Baxter Stockman, a scientist who has secretly allied himself with the extraterrestrial Krang.
+After coming in contact with the alien mutagen, Yoshi and the turtles are transformed into intelligent, humanoid beings.
+Living in the sewers, Yoshi (now called Splinter), remembers his past life and begins to train the turtles in the art of ninjutsu.
+Allying themselves with April O'Neil and Casey Jones, they are threatened by various foes old and new.

+The initial creative team on the IDW series consisted of Turtles co-creator Kevin Eastman, who collaborated on the plot and the page layouts, writer Tom Waltz, and artist Dan Duncan.
+In 2017, it became the longest-running comic book series in the franchise's history, surpassing Archie Comics' Teenage Mutant Ninja Turtles Adventures, which ran from 1988 to 1995.
+Starting from issue #101, writer and artist Sophie Campbell took over as the sole lead writer before the series was relaunched in 2024 with Jason Aaron taking the mantle.

 Publication history

+2011–2024: original series

 In April 2011, IDW Publishing acquired the license to publish new collections of older Teenage Mutant Ninja Turtles comics from Nickelodeon, as well as a new ongoing series.
 The first issue of the new series was released on August 24 that year.
-Turtles co-creator Kevin Eastman and Tom Waltz wrote the book, with Eastman and Dan Duncan providing art.
+Turtles co-creators Kevin Eastman and Tom Waltz wrote the book, with Eastman and Dan Duncan providing art.
 In 2017, issue #73 of the main ongoing series was published, making it the longest-running comic in the franchise's history, surpassing Archie Comics' Teenage Mutant Ninja Turtles Adventures.
-In 2019, issue #100 of the comic was published, concluding the eight part "City at War" arc.
+In 2019, issue #100 of the comic was published, concluding the eight-part "City at War" arc.
 Starting with issue #101, series writer and artist Sophie Campbell took over as the sole lead writer for the book.